jp26jp/Project_01/README.md

-# portfolio_update_v1
+# Project 01
-My first project for the Treehouse Techdegree
+Project 01 for the Treehouse Techdegree